swamiiyer/swamiiyer.github.io/_pages/cs451/course_info.md

 #### Late Days

 - Project deadlines are firm and non negotiable, but you have up to 5 (8 if you have accommodations through the Ross Center) late days that you may use to submit one or more projects a bit late.
 - You may request an extension for any project only once.
-To do so, must send me a request via email (not Piazza) at least 48 hours prior to the project deadline, clearly stating the number of late days needed, or else your request will not be granted.
+To do so, you must send me a request via email (not Piazza) at least 48 hours prior to the project deadline, clearly stating the number of late days needed, or else your request will not be granted.

 #### Regrade Request